35th Fighter Wing: Mission Realignments

 In mid-1978, the 431st TFTS was inactivated and replaced by the 561st TFS.
 Its F-4Es sent to the Air National Guard.
 The 39th TFS received the Air Force's first F-4Gs, and the F-4Cs were sent to the ANG.
 All 39th TFS aircraft and personnel were absorbed by the 562d TFTS on 9 October 1980 and the squadron was inactivated.

 Operations at George Air Force Base were reorganized by mission requirements 30 March 1981.
 The 35th Tactical Fighter Wing retained control of the 20th and 21st Tactical Fighter Squadrons and gained the inactive 39th TFS for combat ready operations.
 The 39th remained non-operational until January 1982 when it began equipping with Pave Spike-equipped F-4Es obtained from the 21st Tactical Fighter Wing at Elmendorf Air Force Base, Alaska and reorganized as a combat-ready tactical fighter squadron.
 In May 1984, the 39th TFS was inactivated.

 In July 1983, the 21st TFS was returned to a fighter training mission and renamed 21st TFTS.

 With the inactivation of the 39th TFS in 1984, the 35th Tactical Fighter Wing was redesignated the 35th Tactical Training Wing.
 However, the wing kept its air defense augmentation responsibility.
-It provided operations and maintenance support for the close air support portion of Army training exercises conducted at the U.S. Army National Training Center at Fort Irwin, California, from 1981 to 1990.
+It provided operations and maintenance support for the close air support portion of Army training exercises conducted at the U.S. Army National Training Center at Fort Irwin, California (4443rd Tactics and Training Group), from 1981 to 1990.
 Also, the wing advised specific Air National Guard units on F-4 operations from 1981 to 1991.

-The new 37th Tactical Fighter Wing assumed the 561st and 562nd Tactical Fighter Squadrons active Wild Weasel missions in March 1981.
+The new 37th Tactical Fighter Wing assumed the 561st, 562nd Tactical Fighter Squadrons active Wild Weasel missions in March 1981, plus the 563rd TFS's missions.
 This training ended in October 1989 when the 37th Wing moved to Tonopah Test Range Nevada assuming Lockheed F-117A Nighthawk operational development.
 All Wild Weasel operations (561st, 562d TFS) were consolidated under the newly redesignated 35th Tactical Fighter Wing.